Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Te Mata Hills and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement for all Te Mata Hills and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply to the rental property.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standard that apply or will apply to the rental property.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes